The Harriet Tubman Fellowship

 Denisse Amezquita, a DACA recipient who has done extensive work with youth under the auspices of the National Hispanic Institute, plans to become a lawyer.
 Her long-term goal is to focus on immigration law to represent undocumented trafficking survivors.
 Amezquita intends to pursue paralegal training under the Harriet Tubman Fellowship, using the fellowship’s resources to continue her education.
 Ultimately, she hopes to counsel and defend trafficking survivors facing the immigration system alone.

-Grace Nara plans to use the skills she gains from the Harriet Tubman Fellowship to expand her work providing housing and education for children in the Democratic Republic of the Congo.
-An entrepreneur, Nara is also developing a fashion brand to build financial resources to support services for children.
+Grace Muwawa plans to use the skills she gains from the Harriet Tubman Fellowship to expand her work providing housing and education for children in the Democratic Republic of the Congo.
+An entrepreneur, Muwawa is also developing a fashion brand to build financial resources to support services for children.

 Anthony Paco currently serves as the program coordinator for the Asian Association of Utah, where he supports labor trafficking survivors seeking services.
 He plans to use the Harriet Tubman Fellowship to hone his leadership and management skills.
 His ultimate goal is to establish a shelter dedicated to supporting male human trafficking survivors.